semaphoreci/semaphore/docs/docs/using-semaphore/languages/javascript.md

 The `sem-version` tool does not work on Docker containers.
 You must use a pre-built Docker image with the language versions you need and run the job using [Docker environments](../../using-semaphore/pipelines#docker-environments).

-You can use the pre-build [Node images](../../using-semaphore/optimization/container-registry#node) or build your own.
+You can use the pre-built [Node images](../../using-semaphore/optimization/container-registry#node) or build your own.
 Find Dockerfiles to build your custom images in the [semaphoreci/docker-images](https://github.com/semaphoreci/docker-images) repository.

 ## How to cache Node dependencies {#cache}